The Best 7 SaaS Pricing Models out there + Great Examples

 Pros Per-Your client Pricing

 - Easy to understand.
-Customers understand that they are paying for each of their customers, for each contact.
+Customers recognize that they are paying for each of their customers and each contact.

-- As you have more customers and, as a result, more contacts, some SaaS companies lower the cost per contact and thus encourage product use
+- As you gain more customers and, consequently, more contacts, some SaaS companies lower the cost per contact, thereby encouraging product use.

-- Encourages your salespeople to locate companies with a large customer base.
+- This approach encourages your salespeople to target companies with a large customer base.

-- Encourages start-up companies to experiment with the product initially because their customer base is small and the costs are low.
-And in the case of Mailchimp – for free.
+- It also encourages start-up companies to experiment with the product initially, as their customer base is small and the costs are low—often free in the case of Mailchimp.

 Cons Per-Your Client Pricing

-- The payment increases as the clients themselves have more customers.
-Therefore the leading Value in Pricing refers to quantity and ignores additional important Values to the clients.
+- The payment increases as clients themselves acquire more customers.
+Therefore, the leading value in pricing refers to quantity and ignores other important values for the clients.

-- Start-up companies are moving to your competitors as the number of their clients increases to lower costs.
+- Start-up companies may move to your competitors as their number of clients increases in order to lower costs.

 SaaS Pricing Model 5: Flat-Rate Pricing